 A citation database developed by the National Library of Medicine.
-Provides access to over 11 million citations from MEDLINE and life sciences journals.
+Provides access to over 22 million citations from MEDLINE and life sciences journals.
 Using PubMed@UCI ensures that the user will see all online articles available at UCI.
-Some search results include print availability and interlibrary loan information.

 The Dietary Supplement subset is a joint project between the NIH National Library of Medicine (NLM®) and ODS.
 This subset was created using a search strategy including terms provided by ODS, and selected journals indexed for MEDLINE® that include significant dietary supplement-related content.
 It succeeds the IBIDS database which was a collaboration between the ODS and the U.S. Department of Agriculture National Agricultural Library.